servicepack: The Go Framework That Actually Understands How Real Development Works

 • Sets up dependencies

-• Creates an initial commit
+• Creates an initial commit on main branch

 You’re not “using servicepack” anymore — you OWN it.
 It’s your project now.
 The framework is just the bones.